 The Sierra Nevada forests ecoregion used in this analysis is based on Omernik’s Sierra Nevada ecoregion.
 This ecoregion generally covers the same habitats as Bailey’s Sierra Nevada Section (M261E) except that Bailey identifies the northern fifth of the range as the Southern Cascades and has an extension of the Sierras running southwest towards the Tehachapi Mountains.
 This ecoregion covers several of Küchler’s vegetation classes including Big Trees, North Jeffrey Pine, Sierran Montane, Alpine, Upper Montane Subalpine Forests, Sierra Yellow Pine, Juniper-Pinyon Woodland, and Yellow Pine-Shrub Forests.

 - California interior chaparral and woodlands, to the west

 - Great Basin shrub steppe, to the east

-- Mojave Desert, to the southeast
+- Mojave Desert, to the southwest

 - Michael G. Barbour, Todd Keeler-Wolf, Allan A. Schoenherr.
 2007.
 Terrestrial vegetation of California.
 University of California Press.
 712 pages